TanmaiSathuri/Hotel-Reservation-App/README.md

 👤 Customer Features

-Create a new customer account
+-->Create a new customer account

-Search for available rooms based on check-in and check-out dates
+-->Search for available rooms based on check-in and check-out dates

-Book rooms
+-->Book rooms

-View existing reservations
+-->View existing reservations

-Validate email and date inputs
+-->Validate email and date inputs

 🛠 Admin Features

-Add rooms (Single/Double)
+-->Add rooms (Single/Double)

-View all rooms
+-->View all rooms

-View all customers
+-->View all customers

-View all reservations
+-->View all reservations

-Test application with sample data
+-->Test application with sample data

 📁 Project Structure
 src/